XinGuu/xingu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Xin Gu.
 I am currently a Master student in the Software and Societal Systems Department at Carnegie Mellon University.
 I am extremely fortunate to be able to work with Prof. [Steven Wu](https://zstevenwu.com/) at CMU and Prof. [Gautam Kamath](http://www.gautamkamath.com/) at University of Waterloo on private machine learning.
-My research interests mainly center around differential privacy and machine learning.
+My research interests mainly center around differential privacy and machine learning. **I am looking for PhD positions starting 2023 Fall.**

 In my free time, I do a lot of tennis (self-estimated level 3.0-3.5).
 I also love playing [GO](https://www.deepmind.com/research/highlighted-research/alphago).
 I obtained 5D when I was 10.